ravenusmc/titanic/readme.md

 This project, at its most basic level, will be a few web pages where a user may select certain conditions about who lived or died and see what comes back.

+Finally, I have created a basic user registration system using a Mongo DB for backend.
+I have decided, in this project, not to use Bcrypt to hide the passwords.
+That, I believe, I will save for my next project.

 # Getting started
 ### Installing